-The BHA issued a major Request for Qualifications in 2015 to invite ideas and proposals from the non-profit and for-profit development community to preserve deeply affordable units at all of its federal sites, particularly those in high-market neighborhood.
+invite ideas and proposals from the non-profit and for-profit development community to preserve deeply affordable units at all of its federal sites, particularly those in high-market neighborhood.
 The response was very strong (56 proposals across 32 sites).
-The BHA has moved forward with four of these proposals (at Charlestown, Lenox, Amory and West Newton), and is also working on plans for Clippership units at Heritage and will develop a long-term plan in the coming years for remaining sites.
+The BHA has moved forward with four of these proposals (at Charlestown, Lenox, Amory and West Newton), and will develop a long-term plan in 2016 for remaining sites.